hdShang/arxiv-daily/docs/cs-LG/2025-09-12/papers/250910151v1-benchecg-and-xecg-a-benchmark-and-baseline-for-ecg-foundation-models.md

 ---
 layout: default
-title: BenchECG and xECG: a benchmark and baseline for ECG foundation models
+title: "BenchECG and xECG: a benchmark and baseline for ECG foundation models"
 ---

 # BenchECG and xECG: a benchmark and baseline for ECG foundation models